waffleio/waffle.io-takeout/INSTALL.md

 ## Maintenance

+### Backups

+Waffle Takeout automatically takes snapshots of the application state and database every 24 hours.
+These snapshots can be used to restore your Takeout installation in the event that something happens to the host machine or the installation itself.
+Snapshots are stored in `/var/lib/replicated/snapshots` on the host machine.
+It is highly recommended that you copy these backups to another location each day so that you are not at risk of losing them along with your installation in the event the host machine encounters complications.

 ### Updating your Waffle Takeout Installation

 Update the Replicated agent on the host machine before upgrading the Waffle Takeout application.
 This is not always required, and the UI will prompt you to do so if it is required: